NACME STEM Minority Scholarships Overview

 We also encourage universities and colleges not already engaged in our NACME Scholarship Programs to provide in-kind scholarship support to underrepresented minority engineering students attending your school.

-The NACME Fellows Program was created to provide an opportunity for individuals and companies interested in establishing a named scholarship program in support of NACME’s mission to increase the representation of underrepresented minorities in engineering.
+The NACME Fellows Program was created to provide an opportunity for individuals and companies interested in establishing a named minority scholarship program in support of NACME’s mission to increase the representation of underrepresented minorities in engineering.
+This will be accomplished by ensuring that more engineering scholarships for minorities are available.

 Current NACME Fellowships and Endowments